deepakkrishnamurthy/gravitymachine-analysis-gui/README.md

 # Gravity Machine Analysis GUI

 ## Introduction
 This is a custom GUI-based data analysis tool for visualizing and analyzing Gravity Machine datasets.
-Gravity machine is the nickname for Scale-free Vertical Tracking Microscopy, a method developed by [Deepak Krishnamurthy et al.](https://www.nature.com/articles/s41592-020-0924-7) at [Prakash lab, Stanford](https://github.com/prakashlab).
+Gravity machine a.k.a Scale-free Vertical Tracking Microscopy, a method developed by [Deepak Krishnamurthy et al.](https://www.nature.com/articles/s41592-020-0924-7) at [Prakash lab, Stanford](https://github.com/prakashlab).

 The dependencies can be installed by following instructions in the *GM_Analysis_Installation.md* file.